-In the qualitative review process, the SDE will convenes a review committee comprised of; The Chief Deputy Superintendent, Director of Assessment & Accountability, Director of Federal Programs, Accountability Coordinator, School Improvement Coordinator, a superintendent or delegate representing a local education agency, the Director of Special Education and the Director of EL/Migrant Education, to review the school's characteristics and performance of using available data.
-This team committee will review de identified information about the school, including Title I Status, Grades Served and the following:
+In the qualitative review process, the SDE convenes a review committee to review the school's characteristics and performance using available data.
+This committee will review information about the school, including the following:

-- Title I status - Grades served - Detailed school type (e.g. career technical school, adjudicated school, etc.) - Number of students in the denominator of each accountability measure - Performance in each measure - Student achievement progress and growth based on criteria established by the State Technical Assistance Team (STAT) - Quintiles in each measure, calculated among all schools part of the qualitative data review process without n size restrictions - The overall distribution of Proficiency Rate for ELA/literacy, Proficiency Rate for Mathematics, and Graduation Rate, in a scatter plot

-- The range of performance of schools in the bottom 5 % as identified in the standard process - For High Schools and Alternative High Schools, whether the school was identified for Low High School graduation Rate - For schools serving grades not assessed in our accountability system, the review committee will consider the school's performance on the statewide early literacy assessment as a metric of comparison.
+- Title I status - Grades served - Detailed school type (e.g. career technical school, adjudicated school, etc.) - Number of students in the denominator of each accountability measure - Performance in each measure - Student achievement progress and growth based on criteria established by the State Technical Assistance Team (STAT) - For schools serving grades not assessed in our accountability system, the review committee will consider the school's performance on the statewide early literacy assessment as a metric of comparison.
 While not a measure in our identification system, the statewide literacy assessment is a measure in our accountability framework and is a key performance indicator in annual meaningful differentiation in our report card.